March 14: Multnomah County's response to the COVID-19 pandemic

 As Multnomah County Chair, my highest priority is to protect everyone in our community, especially our most vulnerable neighbors, by limiting the spread of COVID-19 as much as possible.
 I know that this is an unsettling and anxious time for many of us, with many unknowns ahead.
 And though this crisis is unprecedented, our community will persevere together.

 Right now, the most significant and meaningful action we can all take is to stay home unless it is essential.
-If and when you do leave your home — to take a walk or pick up medication, for example — maintain social distancing (about six feet) from anyone you don’t live with.
+If and when you do leave your home — to take a walk or pick up medication, for example — maintain physical distancing (about six feet) from anyone you don’t live with.
 It’s natural for us to want to seek comfort in being together during these scary times, but gathering in the ways we’re used to risks undermining the measures we’ve already taken to limit the spread of the virus.

 We each have a serious responsibility to each other to follow these guidelines.
 This disease feeds on people coming together.
 When older adults and medically vulnerable people (like a friend with a compromised immune system) contract the virus, the risks for severe, if not fatal, complications are great.
 Slowing the rate at which people become infected and seek medical care — flattening the curve — saves lives and lessens the burden on our health systems.